them-es/i-dont-like-spam/readme.txt

 1. Upload the Plugin to the `/wp-content/plugins/` directory.
 2. Activate it through the 'Plugins' menu in WordPress.
+3. Add a list of bad words, phrases or weblinks that should prevent form submissions to the [Comment Blacklist](https://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist).

 == Upgrade Notice ==